SystemsApproach/ops/lifecycle.rst

 right combination of source modules get integrated, and later, the right combination of images get deployed.
-Remember, the high-level challenge is to manage the set of features that our cloud supports, which is to say, everything hinges on how we do versioning.
+Remember, the high-level challenge is to manage the set of features that our cloud supports, which is another way of saying that everything hinges on how we version those features.

 Our starting point is to adopt the widely-accepted practice of *Semantic Versioning*, where each component is assigned a three-part